victorlearned/electron-bookmarker/README.md

 console.log(Object.keys(electron));
 ```

-We can see a short list of the modules that availabe to us in the main process.
+We can see a short list of the modules that available to us in the main process.
 There are a different set of modules available in renderer processes, with some small overlap between the two.

 Show how [the documentation lists the components][docs] in available to each kind of process.